jsalisbury731/reddit_classification/README.md

 <div align="center"><img src="./assets/images/char_count.png" width="75%" height="75%"></div>
 <div align="center"><img src="./assets/images/word_count.png" width="75%" height="75%"></div>

 - Both the character count and word count plots showed relatively the same thing.
 There was a significantly higher frequency of r/WallStreetBets than r/Investing posts in the first two bins.
-However, in the third and higher bins, r/Investing posts were noticably longer than the r/WallStreetBets posts.
+However, in the third and higher bins, r/Investing posts were noticeably longer than the r/WallStreetBets posts.
 This correlates with the idea that r/WallStreetBets posts are possibly more speculative and less researched, with less facts and information to back them up than r/Investing posts.

 - As part of my EDA, I also looked at the most common words and bigrams.
 Before doing this, however, I removed stopwords to see what the remaining text consisted of.
 The majority of the unigrams and bigrams involved either internet protocol terminology or actual investment terms.